ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 He was almost done with the essays.
 He'd turn them in late but it'd be ok.

-He watched documentaries about important construction projects in Taiwan's past, including the tunnel project where x people died.
+He watched documentaries about important construction projects in Taiwan's past, including the Xueshan tunnel project where twenty-five people died over the course of fifteen years of construction.
 He missed talking with Hero about rooms and light.

 ---